-CHEM2010 - Chemical Analysis A and CHEM2011 - Chemical Analysis

-Laboratory I AND any one of the following:

-CHEM2110 - Inorganic Chemistry A, CHEM2210 - Organic Chemistry A,

-CHEM2310 - Physical Chemistry A or CHEM3010 - Chemical Analysis B.
+(3 Credits) (Level 3) (Semester 1) Pre-requisites: CHEM2010 - Chemical Analysis A and CHEM2011 - Chemical Analysis Laboratory I AND any one of the following: CHEM2110 - Inorganic Chemistry A, CHEM2210 - Organic Chemistry A, CHEM2310 - Physical Chemistry A or CHEM3010 - Chemical Analysis B.

-CHEM3611 ENVIRONMENTAL CHEMISTRY LABORATORY

-CHEM3610 - Marine and Freshwater Chemistry AND Permission of Head of Department.

-OCCUPATIONAL AND ENVIRONMENTAL HEALTH DISORDERS
+OESH3010 OCCUPATIONAL AND ENVIRONMENTAL HEALTH DISORDERS

-OESH1000 - Introduction to Occupational, Environmental, Safety and Health.
+OESH1000 - Introduction to Occupational and Environmental Safety and Health.